 Is there something for me?

 Yes!
-There is something for every new University of Georgia student – Service, Outdoor Adventures, Culture, Leadership – each program is designed for different interests!
+There is something for every new University of Georgia student – service, outdoor adventures, Athens immersion, school spirit/traditions – each program is designed for different interests!

 Is Dawg Camp a summer-long commitment?

 Dawg Camp programs run through the months of June and July with different programs taking place at different times.
 Discovery, our shortest camp, takes place during the last weekend of July; whereas, Fusion, Adventure and Classic City last from five to six days.